johanaarstein/am-lottieplayer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The most complete Lottie Player yet.
-Lightweight, easy to use, accepts LottieJSON and dotLottie, and works with Gutenberg and Divi Builder.
+Lightweight, easy to use, accepts LottieJSON and dotLottie, and works with Gutenberg, Divi Builder and Elementor.

 == Description ==

 **The most complete Lottie Player yet.**

-AM LottiePlayer is easy to use, lightweight, and gives you total control over how to implement animations to your website.
-Choose either JSON of the optimized dotLottie files, choose whether to serve the files from a CDN or your own **Media Library**, choose whether to render the animations as crisp, malleable SVGs or performant Canvases, and choose how to scale the animation.
+AM LottiePlayer is easy to use, lightweight, and gives you total control over how to implement crisp, vectorized animations to your website.
+Easily set up user interactions, choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own **Media Library**, choose whether to render the animations as malleable SVGs or performant Canvases, and choose how to scale the animation.

-Upload Lottie animations to WordPress and add them to Gutenberg, Divi or via shortcode [am-lottieplayer src="*" autoplay="true/false" controls="true/false" loop="true/false" objectFit="cover/contain/none"].
-Choose between renderers, fill mode and more.
+Upload Lottie animations to WordPress and add them to Gutenberg, Divi, Elementor or via shortcode [am-lottieplayer].
+Choose between user interactions, renderers, aspect ratio and more.

 = Features =

+– Contains two Gutenberg blocks: a player and a cover block with text overlay – great for headers.
+– Contains a Divi Builder Module
+– Contains an Elementor Widget
-– Use the Gutenberg Editor or the Divi Builder to add animations to your website – Upload Lottie JSON or dotLottie files to your **Media Library** – Drag & drop a Lottie JSON or dotLottie file
+– Upload Lottie JSON or dotLottie files to your **Media Library** – Drag & drop a Lottie JSON or dotLottie file
 – Insert a Lottie JSON or dotLottie animation from URL